La-Nique/Syllabus/README.md

 - **Deadlines** and **due dates** for assignments will be assigned in class.
 - **Late assignments will be penalized.**
+- No make-ups will be given for nanoquizzes.
 - Assignments are the result of **individual effort unless otherwise specified** (e.g., group projects).
 Note that the instructor is required to **report all violations to the college**.
 - Group projects are the result of **group effort by the particular group only**.
 - Plagiarism will not be tolerated.
 Copying code from the internet is a form of plagiarism.
 - Students found cheating and/or plagiarizing will receive a grade of 0 for the corresponding grade item and will be reported to the college.
 - If you miss a class, you are responsible for the material.
 Have the phone numbers of several other students to find out what material you missed
 - Homework submissions are not accepted via email.
 - Any emails sent from the instructor via non-CUNY email addresses will be ignored.